Nike’s Online Sales Rose 31 Percent After Unveiling Colin Kaepernick Ad

 — CBS News (@CBSNews) September 8, 2018

-A number of prominent figures spoke out against Nike for their use of Kaepernick for the ads, including US President Donald Trump, who tweeted a storm about it.
+A number of prominent figures spoke out against Nike for their use of Kaepernick for the ads, including U.S. President Donald Trump, who tweeted a storm about it.

 “Just like the NFL, whose ratings have gone WAY DOWN, Nike is getting absolutely killed with anger and boycotts.
 I wonder if they had any idea that it would be this way?
 As far as the NFL is concerned, I just find it hard to watch, and always will, until they stand for the FLAG!”

-Nike went forth with their collaboration despite the backlash they faced, airing its first television ad on Thursday, which also included other high profile African-American athletes in the forms of Odell Beckham Jr., LeBron James, and Serena Williams.
+Nike went forward with their collaboration despite the backlash they faced, airing its first television commercial on Thursday, which also included other high profile African-American athletes like Odell Beckham, Jr., LeBron James, and Serena Williams.
 The ad is narrated by Kaepernick.

-While approval ratings for Nike went down by 38% between Sunday and Monday, sentiment toward Kaepernick actually soared by 40% during the week.
+While approval ratings for Nike went down by 38 percent between Sunday and Monday, sentiment toward Kaepernick actually soared by 40 percent during the week.

 Oppenheimer analyst Brian Nagel has commended Nike for taking a major risk in their advertising campaign.